jnarowski/flutter_sandbox/instructions/MVP.md

 - [ ] Rename project to 'Bella Baby Tracker' and update com.bellababytracker.* everywhere
 - [ ] Connect with new Firebase project
+- [ ] Refactor remaining imports to use full package: prefix

 ### Logging